 Don’t try to be everything for everyone.
 Find your niche and really excel at that.
 By trying to accommodate an offering for everyone, you tend to dilute and diminish the strength of your offering, and ultimately, your brand.

 Of course!
 I don’t think any business can grow or mature without disappointed customers.
-With both REthink CRM and atx FACTORY, we experienced a handful of upset clients.
+With both REthink CRM and Journey Coworking, we experienced a handful of upset clients.
 Sometimes the complaints are petty, and sometimes they are legitimate feedback.

 To handle this, we always understand what the issue is and what course of action is necessary to immediately remedy the situation.
 More times than not, feedback from a disappointed client will help you improve your product and offering, so it’s important to always listen to your customer.